 VI.
 God was pleased now wonderfully to represent the progress of his redeemed church through the world to their eternal inheritance, by the journey of the children of Israel through the wilderness, from Egypt to Canaan.
-Here all the various steps of the redemption of the church by Christ were represented, from the beginning to its consummation in glory.
+Here all the various steps of the redemption of the church by Christ were represented, from the beginning to its towards the affair of redemption, a new and glorious consummation in glory.
 The state they are redeemed from is represented by Egypt, and their bondage there, which they left.
 The purchase of their redemption was represented by the sacrifice of the paschal lamb, which was offered up that night in which God slew all the first-born of Egypt.
 The beginning of the application of the redemption of Christ's church in their conversion, was represented by Israel's going out of Egypt, and passing through the Red sea in so extraordinary and miraculous a manner.
 The travel of the church through this evil world, and the various changes through which me church passes, was represented by the journey of the Israelites through the wilderness.
-The manner of their being conducted by Christ, was represented by the Israelites being led by the pillar of cloud by day, and the pillar of fire by night.
-The manner of the church's being supported in their progress, supplied with spiritual food, and daily communications from God, was represented by his supplying the children of Israel with manna from heaven, and water out of the rock.
-The dangers that the saints must meet with in their course through the world, were represented by the fiery flying serpents in the wilderness.
-The conflicts the church has with her enemies, were represented by their battle with the Amalekites and others.
-And innumerable other particulars might be mentioned, which were lively images of what the church and saints meet with in all ages of the world.
+The manner of their being conducted by Christ, was represented by the Israelites being led by the pillar of cloud by day, and The written word of God is the main instrument the pillar of fire by night.
+The manner of the church's being supported in their progress, supplied with spiritual food, and daily communications from God, with manna from heaven, and water out of the rock.
+The dangers that the saints must meet with in their course through the world, were represented by the fiery flying with the Amalekites and others.
+And innumerable in all ages of the world.
 That these things were typical, is manifest from 1 Cor. x.
 11. "Now all these things happened unto them for ensamples, and they were written for our admonition, upon whom the ends of the world are come."
-Here the apostle is speaking of those very things which we have now mentioned, and he says expressly, that they happened unto them for types; so it is in the original.
+Here the apostle is speaking of those very things which we have now mentioned, and he says is in the original.

 VII.
 Another thing here must not be omitted, which was a great and remarkable dispensation of Providence, respecting the whole world of mankind, in this period; viz. the shortening of man's life.
-It was now brought down from being between nine hundred and a thousand years, to about seventy or eighty.
+It was now brought down from being between nine hundred and a thousand in a dry barren wilderness, without sowing, reaping, or years, to about seventy or eighty.
 The life of man began to be shortened immediately after the flood.
 It was brought down the first generation to six hundred years, and the next to between four and five hundred years.
-So the life of man gradually grew shorter and shorter, till about the time of the great mortality which was in the congregation of Israel, after they had murmured at the report of the spies, and their carcasses fell in the wilderness, whereby all the men of war died.
+So the life of man gradually grew shorter and shorter, till about the time of the great mortality which was in the congregation of Israel, after they had murmured at the report of the spies, and their carcasses fell in the blessing, the great Redeemer of the world. wilderness, whereby all the men of war died.
 Then the life of man was reduced to its present standard, as Moses observes in that psalm which he wrote on occasion of that mortality: Psal. xc.
 10. "The days of our years are threescore years and ten; and if by reason of strength they be fourscore years, yet is their strength labour and sorrow; for it is soon cut off, and we fly away."